tiagofraga342/tiagofraga342/README.md

 For english users

-- I'm a 18 years old guy that loves tech (simple as that)
+- I'm a 18 years old guy that loves tech (as simple as that)
 - I'm currently doing a building technician course :orange_book:
 - Future computer scientst :computer:
 - Fell free to contact me with the social media links below